Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Micromagnetism

-Although this expression is originally deduced for localized spins, it is still valid for itinerant systems to the first order approximation. $A_{ex}$ is a measure of the strength of magnetic exchange interaction, which is directly proportional to magnetic exchange coupling ($J$) and inversely proportional to lattice constant ($a$) as given
+Although this expression was originally deduced for localized spins, it is still valid for itinerant systems to the first order approximation. $A_{\mathrm{ex}}$ is a measure of the strength of magnetic exchange interaction. $H_{a}$ is the uniaxial anisotropy term, written as

+where $K_{u1}$ and $K_{u2}$ are anisotropy constants, and $u$ indicates the direction of the anisotropy vector, making it easier for the magnetization to align with the direction of $u$ in the case of ferromagnetic materials.
+Most papers only envisage a single constant: $K_{u1} = K_u$ and $K_{u2} = 0$.
+Other terms, such as the Dzyaloshinskii-Moriya interaction (DMI), were neglected due to the lack of experimental data for current materials and the relatively weak effect in modern magnetic materials \cite{laplane2016high}.

+In order to estimate fundamental magnetic parameters in cases of partial experimental information, the following relations were utilized. $A_{\mathrm{ex}}$ is inversely proportional to the lattice constant ($a$) as given by

 where $S$ is the spin quantum number, and $n$ is the number of magnetic ions per unit cell.
-Equivalently, $A_{ex}$ can be approximately expressed in $T_{\rm C}$ as
+Equivalently, $A_{\mathrm{ex}}$ can be expressed approximately in terms of $T_{\rm C}$ as